 What are reference points?

 Reference points are benchmarks used to compare the current status of a fishery management system against a desirable (or undesirable) state.
 When matched to the management objectives for a fishery, they can be used to assess progress toward meeting those objectives.
-There are two main types of reference points: limit reference points (LRPs, or Blim and Flim), and target reference points (TRPs, or BTARGET and FTARGET), which are typically based on fishing mortality rate (F-based) or population abundance (B-based).

 Types of reference points:

 - Limit reference points (LRPs, or Blim and Flim): A benchmark that defines an undesirable biological state of the stock.
 To keep the stock safe, the probability of violating an LRP should be very low.
 However, if an LRP is violated, immediate action—such as a suspension of fishing—should be taken to return the stock or fishery to the target level.

 - Target reference points (TRPs, or BTARGET and FTARGET): A benchmark that defines the target fishery state that should be achieved and maintained.
 Creates a buffer zone to ensure that the limit reference point (LRP) is not breached.
 Can be based on one or more biological, ecological, social or economic considerations.